There are two species of beaver in North America; the North American and the mountain. Somebody asked me if they were both species of mammals.

 The majority of brain cells are found in the neocortex and the cerebellum.
 The cerebellum is used for posture, coordination, and balance.

 The neocortex looks different in different animals.
 Humans, primates, and other larger animals have grooves (sulci) and ridges (gyri), and the brain is similar to what you may have seen.
-The grooves, ridges, and folds allow a much larger neocortex to fit inside a smaller space.
+The tracks, bumps, and folds allow a much larger neocortex to fit inside a smaller space.

 Small mammals like rodents do not have deep grooves and ridges, and the neocortex is much smoother.
 This shows that their brains are much smaller in comparison.